qingwei91/qingwei91.github.io/src/pages/higher-fix/index.md

 I learn most of the techniques described here from [Xenomorph](https://github.com/nuttycom/xenomorph) by Nuttycom, I find it interesting and thought would be good to write it down.

 Thanks Nuttycomb for sharing his idea with the open source world!
-I also wish to thanks my coworker [Olivier](https://github.com/Baccata/) for introducing the idea of recursion scheme to me.
+I also wish to thanks my coworker [Olivier](https://github.com/Baccata/) for introducing the idea of recursion scheme to me, and Alex for correcting me on notation of higher kinded type.